Maintain Your Independence Exercise Classes

 Chair Yoga offers a gentle, accessible way to ease stiffness, reduce chronic pain, and improve strength, balance, and flexibility — all from the comfort of a chair.
 This practice weaves together gentle stretching, strength-building, breath awareness, and moments of meditation to support both body and mind.
 Ideal for those with limited mobility, injuries, health conditions, or anyone who spends long hours sitting, Chair Yoga helps you reclaim confidence and vitality while fostering brain-body connection.

-Essentrics with Heather Hanson 12:00 – 1:00 (8 classes)
+Essentrics with Heather Hanson

 A slow to medium paced full-body workout that simultaneously stretches and strengthens every muscle in the body.
 Essentrics reduces muscle tension, unlocks tight joints, develops lean muscle tone, and improves posture.
 You will leave class feeling relaxed and energized!
 Bring a yoga mat.
 Class is done in bare feet.

-Anglican Church – Fireside Room
+Anglican Church, Fireside Room

-Moderate Yoga with Candace Aldridge 9:30 – 10:30 (8 classes)
+Moderate Yoga with Candace Aldridge

 This moderately paced class teaches foundational yoga shapes, introducing breath and the ability to flow from one posture to the next.
 With a focus on alignment, pranayama (awareness of breath), guided meditation, and a rooted sense of Joy and Play.
 You will build strength and mobility, flexibility and balance, while gaining range of motion in your joints and spine.